Grammys host Trevor Noah on what makes his role "particularly nerve-wracking"

 Preparing to host the Grammys

-Unlike comedian Jo Koy who was tapped to helm the Golden Globes for the first time earlier this month on short notice, Noah has had some experience leading a star-studded ceremony.
+Unlike comedian Jo Koy who was tapped to helm the recent Golden Globes for the first time on short notice, Noah has had some experience leading a star-studded ceremony.
 However, Noah still has concerns just like any other host.

 "Here's the thing about award shows is everybody loves the joke when it's not about them, and your goal and your hope is to tell a joke about the person that they also think is funny.
 So it's difficult.
 And I think every comedian understands this," Noah explained.
 "I think what makes the Grammys particularly nerve-wracking for me is like, these are superstars.
 Yeah.
 These are like, I don't wanna get on the wrong side of Taylor Swift fans.
 So you're trying to walk this fine line of being, you know, the comedian, but then also, still being nice about the night."